squaremo/starling/docs/rfc/0002-dependencies.md

 ### The dependence mechanism

-The basic idea of dependence-sensitive syncing is that a Sync object declares its depedencies, and how they are met.
+The basic idea of dependence-sensitive syncing is that a Sync object declares its dependencies, and how they are met.
 Before the sync controller applies configuration, it checks the requirements, and defers the sync if they are not met.

+In aggregate, this results in syncs being applied in dependency-first order.

 #### Declaring dependence